SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I am proud of what I did, and I think they like what I did.
 The journey is still very long and I still have a lot of things to learn.
 Let's hope for the best.

+### Day 38:  September 10, 2022

+**Today's Progress**: Keep learning more about TypeScript.

+**Thoughts**: Job hunting and moving house give me some stress.
+But I still have lots of project ideas that I wanna do!